Last updated at Thu, 21 Dec 2023 17:35:35 GMT

 Anyone who has installed their own Wi-Fi equipment should be checking their equipment provider’s web site for patches and installing them as soon as they are available.

-CERT/CC has posted a list of vendors (with vulnerability and patch status) on a special website for this vulnerability.
+CERT/CC has posted a list of vendors (with vulnerability and patch status).

 What else should I do?